 The Irish Venture Capital Association is the representative organisation for venture capital firms in Ireland.
-Irish venture capital firms have invested €1 bn in Irish SMEs since 2003 and, through syndication, have attracted in a further €1 bn from international venture capital firms.
+Irish venture capital firms have invested €1.2bn in Irish SMEs since 2003 and, through syndication, have attracted in a further €1.4bn from international venture capital firms.

-For a decade now, the IVCA has collected data that provides information on the impact of venture capital on Ireland's job creation and economic growth.
-This fifth in depth study of The Economic Impact of Venture Capital in Ireland only reinforces the narrative.
-The industry continues to create high calibre jobs and to generate significant export sales growth.
+For over a decade now, the IVCA has collected data that provides information on the impact of venture capital on Ireland's job creation and economic growth.
+This sixth in depth study of The Economic Impact of Venture Capital in Ireland continues to reinforce the narrative.
+The industry creates high calibre jobs and generates significant export sales growth.
 It plays a critical role in driving innovation by investing in research and development.
-That this recent activity occurred amid one of the toughest recessions in history speaks volumes about the importance of venture capital to our economy.
+That the activity during the last five years occurred amid one of the toughest recessions in history speaks volumes about the importance of venture capital to our economy.
 As investors, venture capitalists assume more risk and partner more closely with entrepreneurs than other equity investors to bring breakthrough ideas and technologies to the marketplace.
 The skill set and domain expertise of venture capitalists has deepened considerably over the years resulting in VCs adding significant value to portfolio companies.
 The technologies developed have changed the way we live and work in profound and countless ways.

-Activity levels in global markets have stabilised.
-However venture capital firms continue to experience difficulty in raising new funds, as investors remain risk averse.
-Irish venture capital funds are now almost fully committed and are currently in the process of raising fresh capital.
+Activity levels in global markets have recovered and venture capital firms are raising new funds.
+In Ireland activity levels peaked at over €500m in 2015 with scaling activities on the increase.
+Irish venture capital funds are currently in the process of raising fresh capital.
 Government recognises that venture activity, by deploying capital efficiently to emerging technologies, results in the creation of thousands of high calibre direct jobs with significant downstream impact on indirect jobs and in billions of euros in revenues and exports.
-In recognition of this positive economic impact, Government has been pro-active and committed, through Enterprise Ireland, up to €75m as a cornerstone investor to venture capital funds under the Seed & Venture Capital Scheme 2013-2018.
-It is anticipated that the venture capital industry will leverage this commitment by a multiple of four to five times.
-We are confident that the industry will thrive and grow and will continue to play its part in building companies, in driving entrepreneurialism and in supporting innovation.
+In recognition of this positive economic impact, Government has been pro-active and committed, through Enterprise Ireland, up to €175m as a cornerstone investor to venture capital funds under the Seed & Venture Capital Scheme 2013-2018.
+It is anticipated that the venture capital industry will leverage this commitment by a multiple of four to five times We are confident that the industry will thrive and grow and will continue to play its part in building companies, in driving entrepreneurialism and in supporting innovation

-This study, conducted by the Centre of Entrepreneurial Studies in UCD, was carried out between June 2013 and December 2013 and covers the three years 2010, 2011 and 2012.
+This study, conducted by the DCU Business School, was carried out between January and June 2016 and covers the three years 2013, 2014 and 2015.
 It is unique in that it is a census of VC backed companies in Ireland and, as such, it provides very useful data for policymakers, investors and industry practitioners.
 It has become an authoritative source of information about our industry and its social and economic impact.
 Its value continues to deepen as the trend analysis expands from its start date in 2003.

-We would like to take this opportunity to thank the venture capital companies for providing the necessary data and Professor Frank Roche and Dr Eric Clinton of the Centre of Entrepreneurial Studies in UCD for conducting the study.
+We would like to take this opportunity to thank the venture capital companies for providing the necessary data and Dr Eric Clinton of the DCU Business School for conducting the study.